 "You can't go anywhere without being watched by people."

-"Fat acceptance is the radical notion that fat people are human beings and deserve respect," says Natalie.
+"Fat acceptance is the radical notion that fat people are human beings and deserve respect," Natalie says.
 "People judge me for my weight all the time."

 Natalie wasn't always overweight but when she was 17 her weight gain started after she was diagnosed with Type 1 diabetes.

-"I slowly became fatter and fatter," says Natalie.
-"When I began to gain weight, I was a little worried... but as time went on I became OK with being fat."
+"I slowly became fatter and fatter," she says.
+"When I began to gain weight, I was a little worried...but as time went on I became OK with being fat."

 She says people should embrace the bodies they have and not try to fit into a social ideal of being skinny.

-"We hear in the news all the time about an obesity epidemic and how people are dying of obesity," says Dr Bacon.
+"We hear in the news all the time about an obesity epidemic and how people are dying of obesity," she says.
 "It's just not true.
 What is true is that people are heavier than they used to be but what's also true is that we're living longer than ever before."

 So is it possible to be fat and healthy?